-It’s understandable that you didn’t comprehend the motives of Mikasa taking out Eren (not actually).
+It’s understandable that you didn’t understand the motives of Mikasa killing Eren.

 Then, Eren being killed wasn’t a shock at all.

-Eren was not eager to settle for the middle ground without fighting, and thus the possibility of a bloody ending was inevitable.
+Because Eren was not in the mood to settle for the middle ground without fighting, and thus the possibility of a bloody ending was inevitable.

 It is only logical for Mikasa to murder Eren, isn’t it?
-What else can Isayama deliver us the last heart attack, if there were an alternative?
+What else can Isayama do to give us the last heart attack, if there were any other way?

-Through the multi-dimensional perspective on the story, there’s no single reason Mikasa was killed Eren.
+Through the multi-dimensional perspective on the story, there’s no single reason for why Mikasa killed Eren.

-In this post, we’ll examine the two primary motives to determine the reasons, Mikasa, killing Eren gave more credibility in the tale.
+In this post, we’ll examine the two primary motives to determine the reasons, why did mikasa kill eren makes the story more interesting.

 Why Did Mikasa Decide To Kill Eren?

-Just before the end, Eren used Paths to provide Mikasa an alternate world that they’d both escaped and had a peaceful life throughout his life.
+Just before the end, Eren used Paths to show Mikasa an alternate world where they’d both escaped and had a peaceful life throughout his life.